codepunkt/mongoose-patch-history/README.md

 ### Updating an existing document

-__mongoose-patch-history__ also adds a static field `PatchModel` to the model that can be used to access the patch model associated with the model, for example to query all patches of a document.
+__mongoose-patch-history__ also adds a static field `Patches` to the model that can be used to access the patch model associated with the model, for example to query all patches of a document.
 Whenever a post is edited, a new patch that reflects the update operation is added to the associated patch collection:

 ```javascript
 const data = {